No. 12 Bangor Street Railway with its original type of trolley

 The route chosen commenced at a point near the "Tin Bridge" close to the East Hampden town line, and extended northeasterly along Main Street to West Market Square and the municipal bridge over the Kenduskeag Stream, through State Street to Exchange Street to Washington, along Washington street to Oak, up Oak Street to State and along State Street to Pearl Street.
 This route was selected to avoid the steep grade of State Street Hill.

-Map by Charles D. Heseltine in 2015 publication,
+Map by Charles D. Heseltine in the 2015 publication,

 "The Illustrated Atlas of Maine's Street & Electric